Darqula/apples-tracker/README.md

 # Apples Tracker

-A small, single-user app for tracking job applications and the companies behind them.
+A small, single-user app for tracking job applications and the companies behind them, entirely vibecoded.
 Runs locally, no auth, no cloud.
 Data lives in one SQLite file.
-Humans use the web UI;
-AI assistants use an HTTP API (OpenAPI spec) or an MCP server over the same data.
+Humans use the web UI; AI assistants use an HTTP API (OpenAPI spec) or an MCP server over the same data.

 ## Goals